 The truth is if you are a follower of Jesus Christ, He has set you free.
 You no longer have to stay in prison.
 You no longer have to live in shame and condemnation.
 You are no longer stuck like the enemy wants you to think.Tweet

 We are Free!
-I pray that we would have open eyes, open ears, and a soft heart to hear and receive from God.
+I pray that we will have open eyes, open ears, and a soft heart to hear and receive from God.
 I pray we are reminded that we are a temple of the Holy Spirit, and He is in us.
 Where He is, there is freedom.
 I pray we are sensitive to the Holy Spirit today as we take time to BE with God.
 Let’s walk out of those prison cells together and live as free people.